Best email finder tools for sales and outreach in 2026

 Reviews & testing notes

-Capterra locales show ~4.5/5 overall, with users noting ease of use and occasional data freshness concerns in older reviews.
-In tests, the extension made profile capture quick; running a verifier pass before export helped reduce bounces.
+Capterra locales show about 4.5/5 overall.
+Users note ease of use, though older reviews flag data freshness.
+In tests, the extension made profile capture quick.
+Meanwhile, a verifier pass before export helped reduce bounces.

 8. Findymail